Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 + View

-When sourcing belt conveyors from ASEAN factories—particularly in Vietnam, Indonesia, Thailand, Malaysia, and the Philippines—one recurring challenge is belt slippage under tropical conditions.
-High humidity, ambient temperatures exceeding 35°C, and frequent rainfall can reduce friction between the belt and the drive pulley, leading to production delays, material spillage, and accelerated wear.
-For global B2B buyers, understanding how to specify tension adjustment and anti-skid patterns is critical to ensuring equipment reliability and minimizing import risks.
+When sourcing belt conveyors from ASEAN factories—whether in Vietnam, Indonesia, Thailand, Malaysia, or the Philippines—one of the most common operational headaches is belt slippage in tropical conditions.
+High humidity, sudden rain, and heat can reduce friction between the belt and pulley, causing downtime, product damage, and safety risks.
+For global buyers, understanding how to specify tension adjustment and anti-skid pattern treatments during the sourcing process is critical to avoiding costly field modifications.

 Description